 Jack Cornick joined Allen & York in 2016 to head the well-established health and safety team.
 His client base is varied and includes organisations that work in the finance, construction, manufacturing, logistics, waste and corporate property sectors.
 Allen & York's extensive network of clients allows the team to provide support for roles ranging from entry to director level.
 He and the team have a combined experience of more than 20 years in health and safety recruitment and they are proficient in recruiting for difficult-to-fill positions worldwide.
 Most recently he has successfully recruited for positions in the UK, India and mainland Europe.
 He takes a keen interest in market trends and regularly attends conferences and seminars to ensure he is up to date with developments.

-Throughout the time that you are on the premises, you are being judged on how you act
+Throughout the time that you are on the premises, you are being judged on how you act and behave

 JC: It goes beyond the qualifications.
 If I am looking at a CV, I look for things like key achievements.
 Every organisation has a different culture and being able to adapt your CV for every role you apply for is difficult without going into that business and meeting them.
 If you want to come across as an engaged practitioner, [try] working in cross-sectional and multidisciplinary teams.
 If you are a safety adviser, any examples of where you have liaised with directors or senior management are going to come across well.
 It shows you can converse with people at all levels of the business and are adaptable.